 Alternatively, you could also start at the top of the tree and flip the days over starting with 1 on the 1st of December.

 This calendar looks great up on a shelf or you could even hang it on the wall!
-Whatever little way your heart desires, you’ll be loving this rustic Christmas advent calendar all season long!
+Whatever little way your heart desires, you’ll be loving this farmhouse advent calendar all season long!

 - Foam Paint Brush